bzhanglab/COSMO/README.md

  Arguments:
    --d1_file               Dataset with quantification data at gene level.
    --d2_file               Dataset with quantification data at gene level.
-   --d1_type               The type for dataset d1.
-This is used to label the dataset in the output files.
-   --d2_type               The type for dataset d2.
-This is used to label the dataset in the output files.
    --cli_file              Sample annotation data.
    --cli_attribute         Sample attribute(s) for prediction.
 Multiple attributes
                            must be separated by ",".